apache/incubator-brooklyn/docs/use/examples/global-web-fabric/index.md

 [![Web Console Map](console-map-w700.png "Web Console Map")](console-map.png)

-This shows the targets (e.g. Ireland (AWS eu-west-1),  Singapore (AWS ap-southeast-1)) as well as a few other places (wrong locations picked up for some AWS IP's!).
-This also shows the progress of the most recent tasks.
+This shows the targets (e.g. Ireland (AWS eu-west-1),  Singapore (AWS ap-southeast-1),  and California (AWS us-west-1) This also shows the current status of the application.

 Navigating to the "applications" tab, we can view sensors, invoke effectors, control policies, and track activity,